 Free School Meals

-From September 2014 all children in Reception, Year 1 and Year 2 (key stage 1) in state funded schools and academies are eligible for Free School Meals.
+Children in Reception, Year 1 and Year 2 (key stage 1) in state funded schools and academies are eligible for Free School Meals.

 You don't need to apply.
 Your child will get free meals automatically under the new 'Universal Infant Free School Meals' scheme.

 In England, Children at key stages 2-4 are also entitled to Free School Meals if their parents or carers are in receipt of any of the following benefits: